-Sovereign's pensions' administration teams in Guernsey, the Isle of Man, Gibraltar, Malta and the UK work together with dedicated relationship managers in key global hubs - including the Middle East, Far East, UK and South Africa - to ensure that service can be maintained to clients and introducers around the clock.
+Sovereign's pensions' administration teams in Guernsey, Gibraltar and Malta work together with dedicated relationship managers in key global hubs - including the Middle East, Far East, UK and South Africa - to ensure that service can be maintained to clients and introducers around the clock.
 Sovereign Group is authorised, wherever necessary, by financial regulators to conduct pensions business.